 Of course, if you are going to cook on your wood stove, you need to make sure that you have the correct tools for the job.
 Good cookware is part of having tasty meals, especially when you are cooking on a surface as temperamental as a wood stove.

 Cast iron cookware is one of the best bets for cooking on your wood stove if you do not have a dedicated cooktop and is even still, one of the best bests for cooking on a wood stove with a dedicated cooktop.
 To be fair, if you want high-quality cookware that will last a long time no matter how you will use it, go for cast iron.
-A good cast iron skillet, a good cast iron dutch oven, (or even the Lodge Cast Iron Double Dutch Oven), and a couple of other decently sized pots should get you started.
+A good cast iron skillet, a good cast iron dutch oven, and a couple of other decently sized pots should get you started.
 However, you can start with just a cast iron skillet, if you want to take little steps.

 Also, look towards getting a cast iron kettle, like this Vogelzang Cast Iron Tea Kettle and Steamer as you can never have too much hot water.
 Humidity, yes you can have too much of that, but you can never have too much hot water, and this 3-quart tea kettle is a fantastic choice.
 If you are low on stovetop space, this Black Cast Aluminum Half Kettle by Copperfield is also a good alternative, even though it is not cast iron.
 Personally, 3 quarts of hot tea sounds fantastic to me, but I am the sort of soul who can drink a pot of coffee on their own without thinking about it.
 Additionally, that 3-quart tea kettle will heat enough water to match a 12 cup drip coffee maker, so if you cannot do without coffee, I have a solution for you.

 Cast iron trivets are also a necessity for wood stove cooking.
 Trivets let you protect the surface of your wood stove, or to allow a pot to rest just a little above the hot surface.
 Trivets, when not on the stoves surface, also protect the surfaces of your home when you set hot pots and pans down on them.
-Minuteman offers their Sunburst Cast Iron Trivet in several colors, including this beautiful Enamel Red color.
+Minuteman offers their Sunburst Cast Iron Trivet in several colors, all in a durable enamel finish with gloss surfaces.

 Grilling baskets are another useful tool for wood stove cooking.
 These wire baskets with long handles were designed to be used with grills as their initial use, but wood stove owners have learned that they can be adapted for use in wood stove recipes.
 Grilling baskets are great for use with wood stoves because you can use them to cook within the firebox.